 - directly from you through, for example, our mutual communications and your attendance to our events,

-- directly from your employer through, for example, business related communications with your employer, and
+- directly from your employer through, for example, business related communications with your employer (such as inventor or designer name and contact details for filing patent and design applications where required by the applicable laws and regulations), and

 - public information sources such as your company websites and public registers.